MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-extending-best-price-calculations.md

 > The new price calculation capabilities in 2020 release wave 2 exist in code only, and do not include any user experience.
 We will provide that in an upcoming release.
 For now, to use the new capability you must create your own page.

 ## Price Calculation Extensibility
-Price calculation are based on the **Price Calculation Setup** table, where you choose one of the existing implementations of price calculation, as shown in the following image.
+Price calculation are based on the **Price Calculation Setup** table, where you can choose an existing implementations of price calculation, as shown in the following image.

 :::image type="content" source="../media/best-pricing-diagram1-setup.png" alt-text="Diagram showing a price calculation implementation.":::